Bessagg/bessagg.github.io/_pages/projects.md

 ---
 ## Patient's Clinical Outcome Prediction (2023 --)
 - Objective: Accelerate treatment for high-risk patients by leveraging real-time data.
+- Developed, evaluated and monitored models for patient's clinical outcome prediction.
+Served APis that would be consumed in the app.
 - EHR (Electronic Health Record) data is continuously updated before the patient’s next scheduled consultation, potentially indicating risks in real-time.
 The model operates 24/7, delivering instant alerts to physicians and performing risk stratification, enabling faster interventions and improving patient outcomes.